 To save time, buyers should consider doing their due diligence and measure square footage before putting in an offer.
 Because the size of a house helps determine its value, it also influences property tax assessments.

 Homeowners who think their property is overvalued for tax purposes can dispute the assessment.
 Confirming square footage is a good place to start.
-If a home is actually smaller than the recorded size, that may put a homeowner in a favorable position to have property taxes reduced.
+If a home is actually smaller than the recorded size, that may put a homeowner in a favorable position to have their property taxes reduced.

 There are a number of reasons the assessed size of your home could be off.
 Assessors may have used an estimate for their initial assessment, builders may have made a calculation error when they were filing for building permits, or a portion of the house in the initial plans may never have been finished.